Blaine High School (Washington): Demographics

-The school’s enrolment by grade includes 146 freshmen, 149 sophomores, 152 juniors, and 142 seniors.
+The school’s enrollment by grade includes 146 freshmen, 149 sophomores, 152 juniors, and 142 seniors.

 Academics

 At Blaine High School, students have the opportunity to take Advanced Placement coursework and exams.
 The AP participation rate at Blaine High School is 16%.
 The total minority enrollment is 34%, and 46% of students are economically disadvantaged.

 Proficiency rates via U.S. News are as follows: 71% of students are proficient in reading, 38% of students are proficient in mathematics, and 64% of students are proficient in science.

 Athletics

 Blaine has a long history of athletic success, with back to back basketball state championships in 1999 and 2000, which were led primarily by future NBA player Luke Ridnour.

 The Borderites also have lone state championships in various other sports including baseball, football, softball, golf, and girls tennis.

 Ever since the early days of the school, there has been bad blood between Blaine High School and perennial powerhouse, Lynden Christian High School, with these schools being just 20 minutes away from each other.
-The rivalry has died down over the years with the recent success of the Lyncs, but every game between these two schools is usually fiesty.
+The rivalry has died down over the years with the recent success of the Lyncs, but every game between these two schools is usually feisty.

 All of Blaine’s athletic events are sanctioned by the Washington Interscholastic Activities Association (WIAA).

 The athletic director is Chas Kok.